civicmakers/api/README.md

   * We need user authentication at this point
     * Use https://github.com/plataformatec/devise
 * At this point we can switch from using hard-coded JSON to using the API
+* The Gemfile has `gem 'rails', '4.2.3'`, which I'm not sure should be there because we're using rails-api.
+Investigate.
 * Add model validations
 * Add tests
 * Write the spec in Swagger